 - Since holiday meals are already filling, a small shot sized cup of soup is just right to get you started.
 Use demitasse cups or shot glasses to serve these in.
 This butternut squash soup recipe is also terrific served this way.

 - Crunchy fried sage leaves are one of my favorite garnishes, especially at the holidays.
 They’re SO tasty and delicious!
 They become light as air when fried for about 30 seconds.

 - Elevate the stuffing balls to holiday status by drizzling a bit of warm cranberry sauce over top.
 I highly recommend this!

 Make this soup a day ahead for best flavor!

 Most soups taste better when they’re made ahead.
 This allows all the flavors to fully meld together so it becomes smooth and developed.
 Just put it in the refrigerator over night and reheat when ready to serve.

-HOSTESS TIP: Prepare this sauce as an alternative to the cranberry sauce.
-Combine equal parts dark cherries in syrup with raspberry (or other berry) jam.
+PARTY TIP: Prepare this sauce as an alternative to the cranberry sauce: combine equal parts dark cherries in syrup with raspberry (or other berry) jam.
 Combine over medium low heat and then drizzle it over the stuffing balls.